DanielLaszczych/ScoutingDemo/README.md

 ## Features

-- Allows the user the input data about a match
+- Allows the user to input data about a match
 - Enter autonomous data
 - Enter teleop data
 - Uses interactive methods to input data
-- Make sure the users has inputed all required data before submitting
+- Makes sure the user has inputed all the required data before submitting
 - Submits the data to a google spreadsheet

 ## Setup